The term GIS stands for geographic information system. Realistically, that doesn't tell you much.

 How does GIS work?

 This map has the name, location, and points of intersection for every street in a given area.

 Now, you need to find a specific building.
 That’s simple.
 Add buildings, both homes and businesses, on either side of each street.

 But what’s under the buildings?
-Add gas lines and sewer pipes.
+Add underground utilities like gas lines and sewer pipes.
 Above?
 Power lines and telecom cables.

 Suddenly, your simple map is much more complicated.
 Add another variable, like vegetation data, and your map is now an unusable mess.

 Everything you added to your map - buildings, underground utilities, power lines, vegetation - those are all location-based data sets.

 The problem is that two-dimensional paper maps can only display a limited number of data sets before becoming disorganized and ineffective.

 GIS was invented to solve this problem.

 GIS allows you to display location-based data in layers - effectively creating an interactive digital map.